The Historical Significance of Downtown Bloomington, IllinoisWhere Lincoln did business and where the Republican Party came into being . . .

 Roads were few but rich soils brought new farmers who conducted business at the little county.
 People came to trade and do business at the town’s center, known today as Downtown Bloomington.
 The Springfield lawyer, Abe Lincoln, rode the circuit to Bloomington and conducted business from the now restored Miller-Davis building (101-103 N. Main Street).
 Here Lincoln made friends including lawyers and prominent businessmen.
 According to Carl Sandburg, the noted Lincoln biographer, it was in the building at 106-108 W. Washington that Jesse Fell first encouraged Lincoln to run for president.
 The meeting resulted in Lincoln writing his autobiography that Fell distributed to the Eastern press, thus introducing Lincoln to the national political scene.

 In 1917 Mother Jones addressed striking streetcar men who stopped trolley service in protest of wage cuts.
 The National Guard was brought into the downtown to squelch the strike.
-In 1926 U S Route 66 was built along the Chicago & Alton Railroad corridor, bringing business and tourists through the heart of Bloomington.
+In 1926 US Route 66 was built along with the Chicago & Alton Railroad corridor, bringing business and tourists through the heart of Bloomington.

 The downtown flourished as the center of commerce, and the McLean County Court House served as a landmark for the bustling city.
-State Farm Insurance Company began to sell car insurance in the downtown at the former Market House on the northeast corner of Monroe and Center Streets.
+State Farm Insurance Company began to sell car insurance downtown at the former Market House on the northeast corner of Monroe and Center Streets.
 Later, the company built the tall Home Office building on the Square.
 Today State Farm continues to do business at this location.
-At 415 North Main Street the Shirk family ran the Caramel Crisp shop, the beginnings of the internationally famous Beer Nuts Company.
+At 415 North Main Street, the Shirk family ran the Caramel Crisp Shop, the beginnings of the internationally famous Beer Nuts Company.

-Downtown retains much it its nineteenth century charm of great old buildings, which have been restored, and a friendly people on the streets who will take the time to say hello.
+Downtown retains much of its nineteenth-century charm of great old buildings, which have been restored, and friendly people on the streets who will take the time to say hello.

 Other Famous People